 Democracy was born here, of course.
 And perhaps exists still in its purest form.

-But I wonder if, like last time, my wife will be apprehended by one of the officials at the count and told that, due to lack of numbers she must join the counting of the vote (“Well, you have a degree don’t you?
-You can’t be stupid.”)
+Though at least in this election, unlike last time, my wife hasn’t been apprehended by one of the officials at the count and told that, due to lack of numbers she must join the counting of the vote (“Well, you have a degree don’t you?
+You can’t be stupid.
+You can count…”)

 But still, I watched the daughter of one of the prospective candidates for the ward – who had previously run with the anti-democracy crowd – with no training or supervision, assiduously and purposefully counting votes for her mother and the other candidates on an old table in a broken down school hall.

-As the lady of the old bar in Amaliada square rightly had it: Greece, eh?
+But I guess, as the lady of the old bar in Amaliada square rightly had it: Greece, eh?